rlucente-se-jboss/RFESummit2021/README.md

     curl http://192.168.1.100:8080

-The edge guest that is currently holding that address will receive the request on port 8080.
+The primary edge guest, if active, will receive the request on port 8080.
+If the primary edge guest is not running, the backup edge guest will respond.
 Systemd, listening to that port via its socket activation feature, will launch a proxy service that in turn will launch podman as a service to run our container web application.
-Podman will download the container image from the registry and launch the containerized process.
+Podman will download the container image from the registry, if it doesn't already have the container image cached, and launch the containerized process.
 That process will then respond to the http request.

-Only one edge guest will launch the container web application in response to the curl request.
-We can test the failover feature of keepalived by terminating the responding guest.
-Identify which guest responded to the request.
-Then in the terminal window where you just ran `curl`, type the following command:
+Since both the primary and backup edge guests are running, the primary guest will launch the container web application in response to the curl request.
+We can test the failover feature of keepalived by terminating the primary guest.
+In the terminal window where you just ran `curl`, type the following command:

-    sudo virsh destroy edge-device-n
+    sudo virsh destroy edge-device-1

-where `edge-device-n` is either `edge-device-1` or `edge-device-2` depending on which edge guest is running the web container application.
+where `edge-device-1` corresponds to the primary guest and `edge-device-2` corresponds to the backup guest.
+Adjust accordingly for your system.

-Once the edge guest is terminated, wait a few seconds and then resend the web request using:
+Once the primary guest is terminated, resend the web request using:

     curl http://192.168.1.100:8080

 Make sure to substitute your virtual IP address in the above command.
-You'll see the container web application start on the remaining edge guest using the same mechanism as before.
-This demonstrates that the virtual IP address was taken by the alternative edge guest after the first guest was terminated.
-The web application was then launched on the alternate edge guest to respond to the web request.
+You'll see the container web application start on the backup edge guest using the same mechanism as before.
+This demonstrates that the virtual IP address was taken by the backup edge guest after the primary guest was terminated.
+The web application was then launched on the backup edge guest to respond to the web request.

 ### Auto restart of the container web application
 Press the key combination `CTRL-C` on the edge guest to terminate